 Businesses and individuals should do extensive research and look into alternatives before settling on the costly process.
 Chapter 11 is a useful tool for getting businesses back into shape, but it should only happen as a last resort.
 With such a big price tag attached, the risk of further financial difficulties is considerable.

 In the UK, filing for bankruptcy is called administration, and similar to the US, this law requires approval by a third body for business decisions.
-In the UK, the third body is called a creditor.
-Creditors will review how your business is functioning and put together a plan detailing how the debt is to be paid off.
+In the UK, the third body is called an administrator.
+Administrators will review how your business is functioning and put together a plan detailing how the debt is to be paid off.
 However, in comparison to the US, business owners retain a moderate level of control over the operations of their business, while UK law rejects this structure with the creditor overseeing most of a business’s operations.

 The administration law is effective in supporting businesses in paying off debts and not being dissolved.
 However, this is not always able to pay off and will leave some business having to sell their assets and go into liquidation.